 There is no Thailand island hopping guide that forgets about Koh Tao, Koh Phangan and Koh Samui.
 The Gulf of Thailand brings island hopping Thailand to another level.
 No limestone cliffs, but green hilly islands all within a 2-hour boat ride from each other.
 Every island has its own character so try to visit them all.

 For a real islandlife feeling you have to be in Koh Tao.
 It is the smallest island and the place where getting your scuba dive certification is among the cheapest in the world.
-There are hardly any cars on the island and hunting down stunning remote bays with a scooter is a must.
-Snorkeling, hiking and exploring viewpoints are among other things to do in Koh Tao.
-For me Koh Tao is one of the best islands in Thailand, as I have lived here for a while to do my PADI Divemaster training.
-More info about Koh Tao in my following articles:
+This is one of the reasons I added this little island to my list of best places to go backpacking alone.
+There are hardly any cars on the island and hunting down stunning remote bays on a scooter is a must do in Koh Tao.
+Snorkeling, hiking and exploring viewpoints are among other things to do in Koh Tao in Koh Tao besides diving.
+To me Koh Tao is one of the best islands in Thailand, as I have lived here for a while to do my PADI Divemaster training I might be biased, and I understand that all the horror stories about tourist muders in Koh Tao put you off.
+Shitty thing happen everywhere, just be cautious and use common sense.
+Don't act like one of those tourists who think they own the island after 3 beers and 1 shot.

-For Koh Tao accommodation suggestions take a look at my article Where To Stay in Koh Tao.
+For Koh Tao accommodation suggestions go to Best Places To Stay in Koh Tao.

 Everyone who plans a trip to Thailand comes across Koh Phangan as this is where the world famous Full Moon parties originates.
 This party mecca is not just about the Full Moon party, there is a Jungle Party, a Black Moon and a Half Moon Party too.
 That said this island is more than only parties!
 Mostly a Thailand island hopping guide doesn’t mention the hidden bays in the North or the yoga and detox retreats in the green hills.

 Going to party in Koh Phangan?
-Read this first: To Full Moon Or Not To Full Moon.
+Read this first: Full Moon Party Guide Koh Phangan.

 Accommodation suggestions Koh Phangan: